 American support is going to play a crucial role in helping the Filipino people overcome their current problems.
-We have the goals of the Philippine government succeeds an important stake in seeing that President Aquino's government. succeeds) Our commitment to democracy, our friendship for the Filipino people, and our strategic interests warrant a special effort at this time.
+We have an important stake in seeing that President Aquino's government succeeds Our commitment to democracy, our friendship for the Filipino people, and our strategic interests warrant a special effort at this time.